Mount View Retreat

 Sleeps 4 people

-Luxury Glamping in Cornwall: Is this real life?
+Shepherd's hut with sea views in Cornwall: Is this real life?
 Or is it just fantasy?
 Actually, you're not dreaming.
-This gorgeous place and these glorious views are all yours to enjoy.
+This gorgeous place and glorious views are yours to enjoy.
 Spectacular seascapes, luxury facilities and a private hot tub all add up to the best of the best.

 Don't bring a book to read on your holiday at Mount View Retreat.
 Why not?
 You won't read it - you'll want to spend all day, every day, simply gazing at the incredible, 180-degree views.
 From the Lizard peninsula in the east to pretty Mousehole in the west, via St Michael's Mount, the gem that sparkles in Mount's Bay, this really has to be one of the best views in the UK.
 Have breakfast outside on the patio, bask in the sunshine all day and then enjoy a glorious sunset from the hot tub, watching the stars emerge one by one and enjoying total tranquillity.
 Fancy a toasted marshmallow?
 There's even a fire-pit that you can gather round while telling tall tales and singing campfire songs.
 Go on.
 You know you want to.

 As befits its one-of-a-kind setting, this shepherd's hut is just a teeny-tiny bit special.
-Pull up at the private parking area and transport your luggage via a wheelbarrow the 50 yards to the super-duper hut, set high above the bay in a pretty wildflower meadow - perfect for kite flying or playing around with the kids.
+Pull up at the private parking area and transport your luggage via a wheelbarrow the 50 yards to the super-duper hut, set high above the bay in a pretty wildflower meadow - perfect for kite flying or playing around with the kids (there's a play area tucked away at the top, complete with a trampoline, swing, climbing frame, slide, football goal and badminton/volleyball net).
 An old-fashioned, back-to-nature holiday at its best.
 The hut is the first in the spacious meadow, with two safari tents beyond, but nevertheless lovely and private.
 And you'll adore what you find inside - an easy-going, open-plan layout with a sofa to cuddle up on and a TV for the evenings, a pull-out dining table and a cosy wood burner - and there's even underfloor heating so you'll be super-toasty all year round.
 The kitchen area includes a full-sized fridge and an electric cooker, while at one end there's a king-sized bed with a handy-dandy storage cupboard above.
 For a family getaway there are pull-down bunk beds that make the most of every inch of space, while at the far end of the hut the modern, en suite shower-room is complete with shower, wash-basin, flushing loo and - of course - running hot and cold water.
 You want WiFi?
 You've got it.
 And last, but definitely not least, there's an on-site honesty shop where you'll find both seasonal goodies and everyday essentials - and even a washing machine as well.
 This is glamping, don't you know.
 As luxury as luxury can be.

 Out and About